-- attainment at Early Years Foundation stage
+- Early years foundation stage attainment

-- the attainment gap at age 11
+- The attainment gap at age 11

-- the attainment gap at age 16.
+- The attainment gap at age 16.

-We will aim for continued improvement in the total number of Nottinghamshire learners who achieve 5 or more A\-C grades at GCSE or equivalent (including English & maths)

-We will maintain and improve on the relatively high levels of participation in education, employment and training of young people aged 16-18.
+We will aim for continued improvement in the total number of Nottinghamshire learners who achieve 5 or more A-C grades at GCSE or equivalent (including.
+English & maths) We will maintain and improve on the relatively high levels of participation in education, employment and training of young people aged 16-18.

 We will increase the proportion of our young people who achieve a full level 3 qualification by the age of 19.
-We will increase the numbers of young people who achieve A level passes, including at the highest A\-B grades.
+We will increase the numbers of young people who achieve A level passes, including at the highest A-B grades.

-We will also monitor the progress and attainment of looked after children and will aim to reduce the gap between their average attainment and that of their peers.
+We will also monitor the progress and attainment of looked after children in all these area, and will aim to reduce the gap between their average attainment and that of their peers

-What we will do We will Health and Wellbeing Ambition do this by Prevention Independence Integration We will deliver on the commitment to devolve funding for the support of pupils with emotional and behavioural difficulties to local School Behaviour and Attendance Partnerships April 2016 √ ✓ We will work in partnership with schools and other organisations to close the gap in educational attainment between disadvantaged children and young people and their peers, delivering actions within our Closing the Gap Strategy April 2016 1 ✓ We will identify how partner organisations can contribute to closing the gap in educational attainment, by improving the health and wellbeing of children and young people so that they are able to fulfil their educational potential April 2016 √ ✓ We will raise the educational achievements and aspirations of looked after children and young people, by providing support and monitoring to the schools that they attend April 2016 ✓ ✓ We will raise the educational achievements of children and young people with disabilities and special educational needs, by developing more coordinated support and early help services April 2016 ✓ ✓ ✓
+Health and d Wellbeing Principle What we will do Prevention and early intervention Promoting independence empowering people Integration We will deliver on the commitment to devolve funding for the support of pupils with emotional and behavioural difficulties to local School Behaviour and Attendance Partnerships tbc ~ > We will work in partnership with schools and other organisations to close the gap in educational attainment between disadvantaged children and young people and their peers, delivering actions within our Closing the Gap Strategy April 2016 ✓ We will identify how partner organisations can contribute to closing the gap in educational attainment, by improving the health and wellbeing of children and young people so that they are able to fulfil their educational potential April 2016 ✓ We will raise the educational achievements and aspirations of looked after children and young people, by providing support and monitoring to the schools that they attend tbc ✓ ✓ We will raise the educational achievements of children and young people with disabilities and special educational needs, by developing more coordinated support and early help services tbc √